 Business fraud and scams cost Canadian corporations millions of dollars each year.
 It’s important to implement crime prevention strategies to manage risk your business faces.
 We’ve listed some tips below to help you get started.

-- Improve workplace culture.
-A strong and supportive workplace culture, made of employees who are passionate about their jobs, has no room for employee theft, fraud or other internal criminal activity.
+- Maintain a strong workplace culture.
+A strong and supportive workplace culture has no room for employee theft, fraud or other internal criminal activity.

-- Run security checks on all staff.
-This may include asking them to submit a criminal reference check.
+- Run security checks on all staff, which may include asking them to submit a criminal reference check.

-- Continuously review and improve your inventory control system to ensure that you have a tight procedure in place.
-This will help you easily notice if product mysteriously vanishes.
+- Review and improve your inventory control system continuously, to ensure you have tight procedures in place that will help you notice if product mysteriously vanishes.

-- Install security systems.
-Video surveillance is relatively affordable and easy to install.
-Consider purchasing a security system appropriate for your business size and operations to help you keep a watchful eye, especially when you’re not there.
+- Video surveillance is relatively affordable and easy to install and purchasing a security system that is appropriate for your business size can help you keep a watchful eye, especially when you’re not there.

 - Initiate a whistleblower program or hotline.
 This can help avoid significant financial losses due to employee fraud.

-- Require multiple sign-offs on wire transfers and other financial transactions to limit the potential of fraudulent acts.
+- Require multiple sign-offs for wire transfers and other financial transactions, to limit the potential for fraudulent acts.

 Crime insurance from BrokerLink